stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 ---

-## Animation
+## Rotation and Animation

 ### Animator

-The final enhancement to the existing code is the implementation of a new framework to support animation.
+The final enhancement to the existing code is the implementation of a new framework to support rotation animations.

 First the following new abstraction defines something that can be played: